All posts

 30 April 2025 · 8 min read

 Meetup has been helping people find community since 2002.
 It pioneered the idea of using the internet to bring strangers with shared interests together in real life.
 For millions of people, Meetup groups — whether for hiking, board games, language exchange, or professional networking — have been genuinely valuable.
+If you're after a quick city-by-city look at substitutes, our Meetup alternatives for local events guide is the shorter companion to this piece.

 But Meetup's model has its limitations, and the platform has evolved in ways that don't suit every use case.
 If you're looking for alternatives — whether for discovery, in-the-moment connection, or something more privacy-conscious — there are meaningful options worth understanding.

-What Meetup Does Well
+What Meetup does well

 For community builders who want to run a regular event series — a monthly book club, a weekly run club, a bi-weekly tech meetup — Meetup provides infrastructure and a built-in audience.